pji/pji.github.io/docs/_sources/dune/dune_ch5.rst.txt

 them.
 Even from the most prudish standpoint, that seems an indication if them being more generally admirable.

-    The compose poems to their knives.
+    They compose poems to their knives.

     --Dr. Yueh on the Fremen